 Does MWBA sanitize trails?

 No, MWBA’s focus is on sustainable trails.
 What does that mean?
 Sustainable trails are built to last and resist damage from heavy use, extreme weather and time.
 Sometimes this means moving rocks around to create better trail drainage to lessen the impact of flash flooding.
 Our local trails remain dry for most of the year but experience torrential rains that can rut and washout trails quickly.
 MWBA focuses on long-term maintenance.
-If you do feel like a trail has been santized, fear not, we ride in the San Gabriel Mountains.
+If you do feel like a trail has been sanitized, fear not, we ride in the San Gabriel Mountains.
 They grow on average an inch a year.
 Mother Nature has a way of keeping our trails rough and tumble even after a few rains.

 Can I just take a shovel on my own time and work on the trails?

 Additionally, we love to train and work with anyone who is interested in learning and building sustainable trails!
 We work under USFS and IMBA Trail work guidelines and principles.
-As much as the USFS appreciates the enthusiam and eagerness of new volunteers, they do not want inexperienced/unskilled people working out there potentially inflicting damage to the trails, the forest, other users, or themselves.
+As much as the USFS appreciates the enthusiasm and eagerness of new volunteers, they do not want inexperienced/unskilled people working out there potentially inflicting damage to the trails, the forest, other users, or themselves.

 What is this “Trail Etiquette” I hear?
 Are there laws governing the trails?

 Trail etiquette is essential to being a responsible trail user.
 The rule of thumb is based on the Yield principle.
 Mountain bikers yield to hikers.
 Respecting hikers’ safety is essential to reducing negative perceptions of mountain bikers.
-Both Mountain bikers and hikers yield to Equestrians.
+Both mountain bikers and hikers yield to equestrians.

-If you are traveling downhill on a mountain bike, you must yield to any trail users who are coming up hill.
+If you are traveling downhill on a mountain bike, you must yield to any trail users who are coming uphill.
 Use a bell on your bike, especially when riding downhill.

 When you are near a horse, pull over to the side and let them pass or ask the rider if you may pass.
 Some horses are skittish and it’s important to communicate with the equestrian about passing safely.